alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 This is where the "sed the template and commit it to git" approach comes in.
 There is a branch for each target (`trigger/$TARGET`), and each time the cronjob builds, it checks out each `trigger/$TARGET` branch, using `git worktree`, and checks what it last attempted to build.
 It then walks down the list of popular/requested crates, and makes a new commit to trigger a build of the next crate *after* the one that was last attempted.
 We still do a lot of useless builds of packages that would never compile, but at least we weren't head-of-line blocking anymore.

-Later, when we started pushing tags for each successful build (as part of the switch to github releases), we were able to detect repeatedly-failing builds and automatically add the offending packages to the exclude list.
+Later, when we started pushing tags for each successful build (as part of the switch to GitHub releases), we were able to detect repeatedly-failing builds and automatically add the offending packages to the exclude list.
 This process is a little fragile, and it currently errs on the side of building known-broken packages occasionally, but it's better than nothing.

 ## Free Tier Stuff

 The danger of relying on free-tier stuff is that your provider is not beholden to you in any way.
 They may take away your service at any time.

 The first service to fall was bintray.
-Around this time, I was mentoring a hack-and-learn, and the `spotify-tui` maintainer pointed out that they use github actions to make their releases, and that the release artifacts show up with predictable URLs.
+Around this time, I was mentoring a hack-and-learn, and the `spotify-tui` maintainer pointed out that they use GitHub actions to make their releases, and that the release artifacts show up with predictable URLs.
 I had a bit of time before `bintray` was due to be properly end-of-lifed, so I kicked off the builder to also upload to GitHub Releases, and then made a release to make the client fetch from both places.

 The next free-tier thing to go a way was sematext.
 When sematext end-of-lifed the free tier that my log pipeline was using, I was not hugely surprised - it was a terrible idea anyway.
 I added [a couple of typescript endpoints](https://github.com/alsuren/warehouse-clerk-tmp/tree/master/pages/api) to my vercel site so I was no longer relying on logs of 404 errors.
 Boring.
 I like boring.
 Boring is good, especially for things that people are using, and that I need to actually maintain.